luke-harriman/Neural-Network-From-Scratch/README.md

 # Overview
-Learning linear algebra isn't very entertaining within a way to apply the knowledge practically; therefore, I decided to build a neural network from scratch using key concepts from linear and calculas.
-The implementation only uses Python, numpy and math.
+Studying linear algebra can be really dry without practical application, so I decided to code-up a neural network from scratch using only numpy.

 To understand how this code works, all you need is a rudimentary understanding of the dot-product, array manipulation and the core principles of basic neural networks.
 Within the implementation details below, I have linked a number of youtube videos that - in my opinion - explain the key concepts of neural networks extremely well (e.g chain rule, dot-product, etc).